Dynamic Adversarial Attacks on Autonomous Driving Systems: Evaluation

 \subsection{Experimental Setup}

 \textbf{Agents.} We use two Rosmaster R2 robot cars with Ackermann structure~\cite{yahboom_ros} equipped with Lidar and IMU sensors for localization and mapping.
 The \texttt{camera car} uses a Zed2 camera~\cite{stereolabs_zed_2} for image recording.
-The \texttt{patch car} is equipped with a seven-inch LCD screen attached to the side of the robot to display the patches.
-The car's decision-making planner employs object detection results to plan for their motions.
-Object detection and patch training are carried out by a server using a Navidia RTX4090 GPU. \\

-\textbf{Object detector model.} For each robot car, we fine-tuned the model from yolov5~\cite{yolov5} to detect traffic signs and the other robot car.
+The \texttt{patch car} is equipped with a seven-inch LCD screen attached to its side to display the patches.
+The car's decision-making planner employs object detection results to plan for its motions.
+Object detection and patch training are carried out by a server using a NVIDIA RTX4090 GPU. \\ \textbf{Object detector model.} For each robot car, we fine-tuned the model from yolov5~\cite{yolov5} to detect traffic signs and the other robot car.
 The model trained over 1.8 K images with the weights from a pre-trained model yolov5s and the input image size of $640 \times 640$.
-The dataset is available online.\footnote{\url{https://universe.roboflow.com/r2-5io2k/rosmaster-r2-traffic-sign}}\\
+Our customized dataset is attached.\footnote{The link to dataset is provided within supplementary materials.}

-\textbf{Autonomous driving scenarios.} We consider two different robot positional settings at the intersections where the traffic signs are crucial for decision-making.
-When the \texttt{patch car} must yield to the \texttt{camera car} according to the traffic signs, it aims to alter the class of the detected signs by the \texttt{camera car} to pass the intersection or change its lane earlier.
-The \textit{first} setting is a passing intersection where both cars approach an intersection within the same time window while driving on crossed roads, and the \texttt{patch car} tries to pass the intersection before the \texttt{camera car}.
-There are three possible traffic signs---Go-straight, Turn, and Pedestrian crossing signs, that are targeted by the attack to be misclassified as a stop sign.
-In the \textit{second} setting, both cars are driving on the same road and the \texttt{patch car} tries to merge to the lane of the \texttt{camera car} with lower risk by deceiving the camera car to detect the sign as a stop sign.
+\textbf{Autonomous driving scenarios.} We consider various robot positional settings at the intersections where the traffic signs are crucial for decision-making.
+When the \texttt{patch car} must yield to the \texttt{camera car} according to the traffic signs, it aims to alter the class of the detected signs by the \texttt{camera car} to pass the intersection earlier.
+In this setting, both cars approach an intersection within the same time window while driving on crossed roads, and the \texttt{patch car} tries to pass the intersection before the \texttt{camera car}.
+There are three possible traffic signs: Go-straight, Turn, and Pedestrian crossing signs.
+The sign is targeted by the patch attack to be misclassified as a stop sign.
 Figure~\ref{fig:combined slam} shows our setup for the experiment.